SHALLOW SPOTS | DEEPER DEPRESSIONS | GETTING STARTED | USING TOPSOIL | USING SAND

 Your section might need some major landscaping to attain any really workable level.

-This might necessitate the use of a digger and the construction of retraining walls.
 In many cases, you may need to obtain council consent for building a retaining wall.

 A very gentle consistent slope in your lawn away from your house can be a good thing as it will allow water to drain away safely and avoid drainage problems.

 Of course, a more steeply sloping lawn can be a really attractive feature too.
-It all depends on your budget and the particular look you’re aiming to achieve.

 Topsoil is very useful for building up deeper hollows and sunken areas.
 Try to use the same type of soil as is present in your lawn area.

-You’ll probably find similar soil mix in your garden beds.
 If you are top dressing a small hollow with topsoil, make sure you sweep the excess soil off so that the grass is not covered and can stand upright.

 Ideally, for sunken areas deeper than 3cms, you’ll want to use the cross shape cut and lift method mentioned above.
-Remember to tamp the turf down firmly once the repair is complete to avoid the formation of any air pockets.

 Ensure you use topsoil that has good structure.
 You don’t want to use soil that’s clumpy, too heavy or with too much clay.
-It needs to be able to hold some moisture yet still provide good drainage as well as nutrition for the grass.

 Ideally, a sand soil mix (sand, topsoil and compost) gives the best results because the sand improves drainage, the soil provides some good structure and the compost will provide an abundance of nutrients.

-Applying pure sand is a really useful way to level very minor depressions particularly in clay soil.
-And, provided you don’t cover the existing grass too deeply, you’ll find the grass will survive and grow back.
+Applying pure sand is a really useful way to level very minor depressions particularly in clay soil and provided you don’t cover the existing grass too deeply, you’ll find the grass will survive and grow back.

 Brush the grass blades backwards and forwards with a broom to help the sand settle.

 Sand can greatly assist drainage especially in poor heavy clay type soils.
 Use only good quality river sand from your garden centre.
-Be careful not to take sand from the beach as it contains salt that will kill your lawn.

 It can be enormously satisfying learning how to level a lawn yourself.
 Of course, if all this sounds like too much trouble, especially if you’re starting from scratch and really want a superb result, then call in our expert lawn laying team.